Cabello – Augusta Township

 Post Office: 1851 – 1868

-Description: It was founded by a branch of the Davis family in the county.
+Description: It was named after a branch of the Davis family in the county.
+Someone by the name of R. May was the only know postmaster.

 Post Office: 1856 – 1857

-Description: The proprietors were Andrew Figley (1825 – 1897) & Eliza (Westfall) Figley (1829 – 1878).
-Andrew was born in Pennsylvania & Eliza in Columbiana County.
-They were married in Carroll County, had a few children, & owned at least one mill.
-Andrew & Eliza later moved to Kansas.
+Description: The proprietors were Andrew D. Figley (1825 – 1897) from Washington County, Pennsylvania & Eliza (Westfall) Figley (1829 – 1878) from Columbiana County, with Andrew being the town’s postmaster.
+They got married in Carroll County in 1848, had several children, & owned at least one mill.
+Andrew & Eliza later moved out of the state & were laid to rest in Fairview Cemetery at the intersection of 64th Rd & Q Rd in Nemaha County, Kansas.

 Fullers – Orange Township